Best red wine picks for 2025

 Chicken, turkey, duck, rabbit Barone Ricasoli Roncicone Chianti Classico Gran Selezione 2021

-Sangiovese
+– Sangiovese

-Red wine in the USA: a look at the producing regions
+Red wine in the USA: top regions

 Oregon and Washington also stand out, particularly for their Pinot Noir and Syrah.
-Depending on the vintage, the U.S. ranks between fourth and fifth globally in wine production.
+Depending on the vintage, U.S. ranks between fourth and fifth globally in wine production.
 Thanks to its innovation and favorable climate, the U.S. continues to be a major player in the global wine industry.

-Region Top to Try Characteristics
+Region Top US Red Wine Characteristics

 Napa Valley, CA